BasileVu/AMT_project/README.md

 ## REST API

-Our API is defined on our [wiki page](https://github.com/BenjaminSchubert/AMT_project/wiki/REST-API).
+Our API and the postman scripts can be found on our [wiki page](https://github.com/BenjaminSchubert/AMT_project/wiki/REST-API).